Xzotl42/arm5e/website/UserGuide/Long term activities.md

 -   The experience gain from a trainer or teacher cannot go beyond the teacher skill.
 You will be warned and any excess will be discarded.

 -   For spell learning, you can drop any spell or lab text from the sidebar.
-This feature is not available outside character creation and advanced creation rules (See [[Laboratory activities]] for learning spells during play)
+This feature is not available outside character creation and advanced creation rules (See [[Laboratories]] for learning spells during play)

 Find below the list of current activities and their specificities